Nature Undivided: Reconnecting Our Fragmented Natural World

 The Center for Large Landscape Conservation is the hub of a growing global movement to reverse the fragmentation of the earth’s landscapes and restore nature’s resilience to climate change.

-We network and collaborate with experts, practitioners, and local communities.
-The work of landscape conservation restores human connection, civility, and respect.
-It is essential to our survival and the quality of our lives.
+Embracing a vision of “nature undivided,” we network and collaborate with experts, practitioners, and local communities.
+The work of landscape conservation restores human connection while restoring the natural pathways of life.

 Our Approach